lindenb/jvarkit/docs/VcfBurdenFisherH.md

       [20171031] Don't try to calculate things why variants already FILTERed (faster)
       Default: false
+    -lumpy-su-min, --lumpy-su-min
+      [20180115] if variant identified as LUMPy-SV variant.
+This is the minimal number of 'SU' to consider the genotype as a variant.
+      Default: 1
     -fisher, --minFisherPValue
       if p-value fisher(case/control vs have alt/have not alt) lower than 'fisher' the FILTER Column is Filled
       Default: 0.05
     -o, --output
       Output file.
 Optional .
 Default: stdout
+    -p, --pedigree
+      [20180115] Pedigree file.
+Default: use the pedigree data in the VCF header.A pedigree is a text file delimited with tabs.
+No header.
+Columns are (1) Family (2) Individual-ID (3) Father Id or '0' (4) Mother Id or '0' (5) Sex : 1 male/2 female / 0 unknown (6) Status : 0 unaffected, 1
+      affected,-9 unknown
     --version
       print version and exit